Lit af Beyond Raw pre-workout simplified

 As far as the main ingredients go, they are as following:

-Taking calcium is known to be beneficial to your bones and some research shows that taking calcium before a workout results in preventing calcium loss(while we sweat we tend to lose this mineral that is so beneficial to our bones) and aids in recovery.
+Taking calcium is known to be beneficial to your bones and some research shows that taking calcium before a workout results in preventing calcium loss(while we sweat we tend to lose this mineral that is so beneficial to our bones).

-Sodium (40mg) – sodium or more commonly known as salt is also a mineral we tend to lose while sweating during intense workouts.
+Sodium or more commonly known as salt is also a mineral we tend to lose while sweating during intense workouts.
 Including it in a pre-workout is great as it minimizes the loss of the mineral.

 GNC uses a blend of caffeine that consists of Immediate Release as Caffeine Anhydrous(250mg) and Targeted Release as ZumXR Caffeine(50mg).